40-Foot Electric Buses

 What’s next?

 We plan to deploy several 40-foot battery electric buses (BEBs).
 This bus electrification project supports our fleet transition to low- and zero-emission buses to help achieve The City’s corporate-emission reduction goals in the Calgary Climate Strategy - Pathways to 2050.
 This project is a good first step in our transition journey, as it will shift a good portion of our fleet to zero-emission buses.
-To prepare for BEB operations, we’re moving forward with an electric shuttle bus pilot project.

 Battery electric bus benefits